darwijesinghe/BattleshipConsole/README.md

 ### HTTP Header

-- Keep global constant (ex: my-console-app) value to your application.
+- Keep global constant (ex: my-console-app) value for your application.
 - Add the custom 'X-consumer' HTTP header and that global value with each request.
 This value will be used to uniquely identify individual applications and is essential for handling game-specific data caching processes.

 ## Support